Tour to Uzbekistan + one day in Tajikistan

 Join me on a journey through Uzbekistan on September 18–26, 2026!

-During this journey, we will travel across the key sites of the Silk Road – from the Aral Sea region to legendary Samarkand.
-We will experience not only the famous historical landmarks, but also everyday local life, the steppe, the desert, and genuine hospitality.
+During this journey, we will travel across the key sites of the Silk Road, from the Aral Sea region to legendary Samarkand.
+We will experience not only famous historical landmarks, but also everyday local life, the steppe, the desert, and genuine hospitality.
+For one day, we will also cross the border into neighboring Tajikistan to explore the spectacular Seven Lakes valley, one of the most beautiful mountain landscapes in Central Asia.

 What makes this journey to Uzbekistan special:

-• We will explore the ancient Ayazkala fortresses in the desert
+• We will explore the ancient Ayazkala fortresses rising from the desert.

-• We will spend a night in a traditional yurt near the Aidarkul area, watching the sunset over the steppe
+• We will spend a night in a traditional yurt camp under the vast Central Asian sky.

 Why should you choose this tour to Uzbekistan?